ankane/errbase/README.md

 Errbase.report(e, {username: "hello"})
 ```

-> Context is not supported for Google Stackdriver and New Relic yet
+> Context is not supported for Google Stackdriver (New Relic only supported on master)

 ## Installation